-Contributions are made to the Company's Employees Provident Fund Trust at predetermined rates in accordance with the Fund rules.
+^{} Contributions are made to the Company's Employees Provident Fund Trust at predetermined rates in accordance with the Fund rules.
 The interest rate payable by the Trust to the beneficiaries is as notified by the Government.
 The Company has an obligation to make good the shortfall, if any, between the return from the investments of the Trust and the notified interest rate and recognizes such shortfall as an expense.
-For the year ended 31 March 2020, the Company has charged INR 131 lakhs (Previous year: INR: Nil), being the change in measurement of defined benefit plans, in other comprehensive income during the year ended 31 March 2020 for the shortfall in the interest payable by the Trust to the beneficiaries as on the balance sheet date.
+During the previous year ended 31 March 2020, the Company has charged INR: 131 lakhs being the change in measurement of defined benefit plans, in other comprehensive income for the shortfall in the interest payable by the Trust to the beneficiaries as on the balance sheet date.